-To avoid duplication of services, funding is not available for the same services being delivered through other initiatives or programs (e.g. Australian Government's Transition to Work service or the Queensland Government's Transition 2 Success program).
+To avoid duplication of services, funding is not available for the same services being delivered through other initiatives or programs.

-Any third party contributions must be specified in the project application to enable clear consideration of all funding, resources and in-kind support provided.
+Any third-party contributions must be specified in the project application to enable clear consideration of all funding, resources and in-kind support provided.
 Any addition of resources or subcontracting of learner support measures post project approval must be approved in writing by DTET.